Everything you need to know about bananas, according to a dietitian

 What’s the best way to eat bananas?

 Whichever way you love most!
-Since they’re a ZeroPoint™ food across most WW food plans, you can feel empowered to experiment with them at any meal.
+As a ZeroPoint™ fruit for many WW members, you can feel empowered to experiment with them at any meal.
 Need some inspiration?
 Some of our experts’ favourite ways include using them as a base for breakfast staples like parfaits or smoothies, pairing them with lean proteins and healthy fats (like nut butter or low-fat Greek yoghurt) for a satisfying snack, or turning them into a nutritious frozen dessert.
 Check out some of our delicious banana recipes below.